FaridMukhtarov13/BootstrapPhotoFolioProject/README.md

 # BootstrapPhotoFolioProject
-One of my first projects (Copied manually by me from Bootstrap Photo Folio project)
+One of my first projects (Copied manually by me from Bootstrap Photo Folio project) Used Languages HTML  CSS and JS